 - Day use areas, beaches and trails on 19 park islands from 7 am to 7 pm

 - Virtual visitor services from 8:30 am until 4:30 pm daily via email, social media, and phone

-Bayfield is working on being READY & OPEN.
-As some businesses begin to open again, please note that many services are limited.
+Bayfield is READY & OPEN but some services are limited.
 Be prepared.
 Bring your own masks, sanitizer, wipes, and even garbage bags if there aren’t trash cans at the beach/park/trailhead where you are recreating.
 Remember to be patient and stay kind–we are truly all in this together.